zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

   - Homepage specific setup:
     - no ToC
     - no Backlinks
-    - only here: RecentNotes (on right side)
+    - only here: RecentNotes (on right side) -> SOLVED
   - mobile view needs better navigation -> "Map" page (and maybe icon on top)
     - Overview of main categories (manually)
     - List of all tags